Open air walkway around the Seville plaza in Spain with beautiful arches and call beams on a bright sunny day

 Included

-All airport transfers mentioned in itinerary; one night’s hotel accommodation in Santa Cruz de Tenerife on Day 1 (including breakfast on Day 2); one night’s hotel accommodation in Lisbon on Days 13 (including breakfast on Day 14); onboard accommodation during voyage including daily cabin service; all meals, snacks, tea and coffee during voyage; meals listed as included during shore excursions and land portions of the package; beer, house wine and soft drinks with dinner; Captain’s Welcome and Farewell receptions including four-course dinner, house cocktails, house beer and wine, non-alcoholic beverages; pre-voyage and post-voyage excursions, and “Your Choice” shore excursions (one excursion per person per port of call, with headsets available when needed) as listed; educational lectures and guiding services from expedition team; complimentary access to onboard expedition doctor and medical clinic (initial consult); comprehensive pre-departure information; port surcharges, permits, tender, pilot and landing fees; WiFi (where connection is possible); crew gratuities (suite guests only).
+All airport transfers mentioned in itinerary; one night’s hotel accommodation in Santa Cruz de Tenerife on Day 1 (including breakfast on Day 2); one night’s hotel accommodation in Marrakech on Day 6 (including breakfast on Day 7); one night’s hotel accommodation in Lisbon on Day 13 (including breakfast on Day 14); onboard accommodation during voyage including daily cabin service; meals listed as included during shore excursions and land portions of the package; snacks, tea, coffee, soft drinks and juices during voyage; beer and house wine with dinner; Captain’s Welcome and Farewell receptions including four-course dinner, house cocktails, house beer and wine, non-alcoholic beverages; pre-voyage and post-voyage excursions, and “Your Choice” shore excursions (one excursion per person per port of call, with headsets available when needed) as listed; educational lectures and guiding services from expedition team; complimentary access to onboard expedition doctor and medical clinic (initial consult); comprehensive pre-departure information; port surcharges, permits, tender, pilot and landing fees; WiFi (where connection is possible); gratuities during excursions and enrichment program for local guides, drivers, venues and local sites; crew gratuities (suite guests only).

 Exclusions